sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 ## In-app notifications of changes

-- You should represent new features, marketing communications, etc., notify in-app and through email about them, and expose a browsable changelog for all historical changes to your products.
+- You should represent new features, marketing communications, etc., notify about them both in-app and through emails, both linking to a browsable changelog of all historical changes to your products.
 - This changelog should be an append-only log of changes, so that a user can browse and filter them.
 Each item should take the user to a page with more details on that change.

 ## In-app audit log